 We would like to thank the many individuals who gave their time and shared their knowledge with us to inform our work, including interview participants for being generous in providing their perspective and expertise.
-Thank you also to the Bezos Family Foundation, Charter School Growth Fund, Charles and Helen Schwab Foundation, Oak Foundation, and Raikes Foundation for their financial support of this project.
+Thank you to the Bezos Family Foundation, Charter School Growth Fund, Charles and Helen Schwab Foundation, Oak Foundation, and Raikes Foundation for their financial support of the September 2024 edition of this project.
+Thank you also to the Bezos Family Foundation, Charter School Growth Fund, Chan Zuckerberg Initiative, and Overdeck Family Foundation for their financial support of the May 2025 edition of this project.

-We would also like to thank our Bellwether colleagues Marisa Mission, Shruti Nagarajan, Alex Spurrier, Daniela Torre Gibney, and Christine Wade for their input and Kaitlin Beeson for her support.
-Thank you to Amy Ribock, Kate Neifeld, Andy Jacob, Zoe Campbell, Julie Nguyen, Mandy Berman, and Amber Walker for shepherding and disseminating this work, and to Super Copy Editors.
+We would also like to thank our former Bellwether colleague, Shruti Nagarajan, and current Bellwether colleagues Alex Spurrier, Daniela Torre Gibney, Christine Wade, and Lynne Graziano for their input, and Kaitlin Beeson and Janine Sandy for their support.
+Thank you to Amy Ribock, Kate Neifeld, Andy Jacob, McKenzie Maxson, Zoe Cuddy, Julie Nguyen, Mandy Berman, and Amber Walker for shepherding and disseminating this work, and to Super Copy Editors.